 While Kondo’s method contains specific steps for each item (shirts, sweaters, pants, socks, etc.), the overarching theme in the variable steps are folds.
 And many of them.
 After starting with the item laying flat and transitioning to standard retail folding (like what you often see in stores with the arms folded in on themselves), go one extra step and fold it over once more so it becomes rectangular in shape like a pencil case.
 Perhaps the most “revolutionary” of the items to stow away are socks.
 Opposed to haphazard bundles, each pair is folded meticulously into compact rectangles.
 So much so that they stand on their sides without falling over.
 By stacking the tightly folded items next to each other, like you would stack books, you’ll soon find yourself with much more room for souvenirs.

 With your items selected and finely folded, from here on out it’s just a game of Tetris.
 Strategically stow clothing that can navigate the trolly ridges in your Trade Carry-On luggage, whereas shoes and packing cubes from the Standard Issue Travel System should be kept flat.
 A Chapter travel kit filled with your now-standardized 100ml shampoo and conditioner bottles can also be utilized to fill a void, which will prevent items from jostling in transit.
 Another key tip for breezing through security lines is to keep your travel kit and laptop unobstructed for easy access.
 As you effortlessly prepare your items for X-ray, those around you will both admire and appreciate.
 Upon arrival, the freedom of leaving the airport immediately is a small victory every time.

-*As seen in The Journal — a complimentary Herschel Supply print publication that celebrates design and travel.
-Find Issue 08 (Spring/Summer 2017) at select global stockists.
+*As seen in Issue 08 of The Journal — a complimentary Herschel Supply print publication that celebrates design and travel.